tirthajyoti/Machine-Learning-with-Python/Function Approximation by Neural Network/Readme.md

-### Demo notebook to show how deep neural network is superiror to regression models for complex non-linear function approximation tasks
+## Demo notebook to show how deep neural network is superiror to non-linear regression models for complex function approximation tasks